Bausch Health

-Bausch Health Companies Inc. (formerly Valeant and ICN Pharmaceuticals) is a global, diversified American-Canadian pharmaceutical company.
+Bausch Health Companies Inc. (formerly Valeant and ICN Pharmaceuticals) is a global, diversified Canadian pharmaceutical company.
 Its global corporate headquarters are located in Laval, Quebec, Canada, and its U.S. headquarters are in Bridgewater, New Jersey.
-It develops, manufactures and markets a range of pharmaceutical products in gastroenterology, hepatology, neurology, dermatology, dentistry, medical aesthetics, and international pharmaceuticals.
+It develops, manufactures and markets a range of pharmaceutical products in gastroenterology, hepatology, neuroscience, dermatology, dentistry, medical aesthetics, and international pharmaceuticals.

 Bausch Health manufactures and markets branded pharmaceuticals, generic pharmaceuticals, and over-the-counter products directly or indirectly in more than 90 countries and regions, including the United States, Canada, Europe, the Middle East, Africa, Asia Pacific and Latin America.

 History

 1959–2002: the Panić years

 Milan Panić founded ICN Pharmaceuticals in 1959.

 In 1959, Milan Panić founded ICN Pharmaceuticals (International Chemical and Nuclear Corporation) in his Pasadena garage.
 Panić ran the company for 43 years, during which ICN established a foothold in the industry by acquiring niche pharmaceuticals and through the development of Ribavirin, an antiviral drug that became the standard treatment for hepatitis C.

 In 1994, ICN merged with SPI Pharmaceuticals Inc., Viratek Inc., and ICN Biomedicals Inc.

 On June 12, 2002, Panić stepped down from his position.